The Lutheran Church - Missouri Synod

 For 70 years, religion was suppressed under Communist rule in Russia, which was the largest republic of the Soviet Union.
 Millions of Christians were imprisoned or died for their faith, and 90 percent of church properties were confiscated by the government or destroyed.
 The Soviet Union collapsed in 1991 and today, religious freedom in Russia is constitutionally guaranteed.

 There are currently career missionaries working in Russia involved in theological education and outreach coordination.
-They lead training sessions throughout Russia and other Eurasian locations, and walk alongside Lutheran churches in the region as their pastors and laypeople explore ways to reach out to their communities with the Gospel.
-Current LCMS World Mission efforts in Russia also include building up Christian resources, a digital Lutheran library and outreach through music and the arts.
+They lead training sessions throughout Russia and other Eurasian locations, and the missionaries walk alongside Lutheran churches in the region as their pastors and laypeople explore ways to reach out to their communities with the Gospel.
+Current LCMS efforts in Russia also include building up Christian resources, a digital Lutheran library and outreach through music and the arts.

 In 2010, after recommendation by the Commission on Theology and Church Relations, the Office of the President, in accordance with the synodically-approved process, declared fellowship with the Siberian Evangelical Lutheran Church (SELC), based out of Novosibirsk, Russia.
 The SELC consists of approximately 21 churches and 20 pastors and deacons.

 A partner church is a church body with whom the LCMS has full altar and pulpit fellowship.
 Many LCMS partner churches are also members of the International Lutheran council, a worldwide association of confessional Lutheran church bodies.
 Some LCMS partner churches came into existence through LCMS-supported mission efforts while others have historic roots that pre-date the LCMS or that are sourced in the mission efforts of other Lutheran church bodies.